gebim/win10---GPU-passthrough-on-Ubuntu/README.md

 Start the win10 VM.
 Enter the directory of the looking-glass client and start it: `./looking-glass-client -F -m KEY_F9 -c`.
 Looking glass has many options.
 Here we use `-F` for fullscreen, `F9` to capture the mouse in the VM and `-c` for a shared clipboard.
 As second time `F9` brings the mouse to the host back.
+On the win10 guest, it is recommended to install SPICE guest tools from <https://www.spice-space.org/download.html#windows-binaries>.
+See looking glass FAQ.

 IMHO: the graphics performance is very good.
-Close to bare-metal.
-At the moment we just have a basic VM configuration.
-For better network performance we can install the virtio drivers and for the sound: spice pass-through.
+Close to bare metal.